×

 If you have not spent a lot of time in England, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in England is often a sound investment, however it is important to consider the full range of available options before making a decision.
 Evaluating the potential benefits between buying versus renting will help you decide which route to take.
 Buying a property will involve higher upfront costs, but rents can be unpredictable and can rise over time.
 Investing in a property provides long-term security, as you will own your home and can eventually reap the financial rewards from it; however some commitment is needed to financially maintain it.
 On the other hand, renting allows you to "try out” different areas and enjoy the convenience of not having to pay for maintenance and repairs.
-Both options can provide advantages, so it is important to evaluate what best suits your lifestyle and financial situation," said one person in UK.
+Both options can provide advantages, so it is important to evaluate what best suits your lifestyle and financial situation," explained one expat living in UK.

 What do I need to know when buying property in England?